 |

-Here the band is seen rounding the corner at the top of Dovecote Lane, with West End in the background and the houses on Grange Avenue on the right, possible on the occasion of the
+Here the band is seen rounding the corner at the top of Dovecote Lane, with West End in the background and the houses on Grange Avenue on the right, possibly on the occasion of the

 Silver Jubilee of King George V and Queen Mary on 6th May 1935.